randikabanura/sri_lanka_nic_generator_validator/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/randikabanura/sri-lanka-nic-generator-validator.

 ## License
-The project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The software is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).